Sound meets sculpture at Stockholm City Station

-Artist Karin Lindh transformed a bustling metro mezzanine into a calming, fabric-like space using Rockfon Mono Acoustic.
+How an artist turned a bustling metro into a calm, fabric-like space using Rockfon Mono Acoustic

 Station City, Stockholm Transport Hub | Case Studies